 What does mental health actually mean and why do so few people talk about it?
-Fortunately, more and more people in the music industry, musicians and music industry professionals alike, are sharing their thoughts and experiences and opening up about the expectations that they have for themselves and the industry.
+Fortunately, more and more people in the music industry, musicians and music industry professionals alike, are sharing their thoughts and experiences and opening up about the expectations that they have for themselves and the industry (also I did get interviewed about this, please find the video below).
 In this article, we aim to raise awareness of mental stress among musicians, providing you with tips and ideas on how to better deal with those causes, to protect your mental health.

 Please note: This article is intended to provide you with suggestions on how to empower yourself as a musician.
 It is not medical advice.
 If you need professional help, contact official counselling centres, associations, psychologists or doctors.